Sine Qua Non (Battlestar Galactica)

-"Sine Qua Non" is the eighth episode in the fourth season of the re-imagined Battlestar Galactica.
+"Sine Qua Non" is the eighth episode in the fourth season of the reimagined Battlestar Galactica.
 It first aired on television on May 27, 2008.
 The episode name is a Latin term (it translates as "without which [there is] nothing") referring to something essential that cannot be done without.
 The survivor count shown in the title sequence is 39,674.

 Plot

 The episode continues from the previous, "Guess What's Coming to Dinner?" with the injured Cylon Natalie taken to the sickbay.
-Despite Doctor Cottle's best efforts, Natalie's wounds prove to be fatal and she dies while projecting a forest for comfort.
+Despite Doctor Cottle's best efforts, Natalie's wounds prove fatal and she dies while projecting a forest for comfort.
 As a gesture of kindness, Doctor Cottle holds her hand as she dies.
 President Laura Roslin visits the Basestar accompanied by half of the pilots.
 After the hybrid is plugged in, the Basestar immediately jumps away to unknown coordinates.
 The Quorum must find a replacement for Roslin, who is assumed kidnapped.
 The Quorum can elect a temporary president, so Lee Adama solicits the help of a reluctant Romo Lampkin in choosing the best candidate.

 Admiral Adama questions Lt.
 Sharon "Athena" Agathon in his quarters regarding why she shot Natalie.
 Athena confesses to Adama about the visions she had of Natalie and Gaius Baltar taking away her half-human, half-Cylon child, Hera.
 She is sent to the brig.

 Admiral Adama must now both protect the fleet and find the rebel Basestar with Roslin and his troops on board.
 He orders Colonel Saul Tigh to interrogate Caprica-Six in the brig to try to get information from her about the Cylon hub.
 Tigh's interrogation/liaison is interrupted when a badly damaged missing Raptor jumps into contact range.
-The raptor's flight data recorder shows where its jump had originated.
-A raptor scouting mission to those coordinates finds the remains of a battle with a destroyed Cylon Basestar, Viper and what is assumed to be the hub.
+Its flight data recorder shows where its jump originated.
+A raptor scouting mission to those coordinates finds the remains of a battle with a destroyed Cylon Basestar, Viper, and what is assumed to be the hub.
 Adama does not believe the destroyed Basestar was the rebels' ship with Roslin on board, and he orders four Raptors to remain there in case it returns.